 Categorize the violation: safety, property risk, or nuisance

 This step tells you how fast to move and how firm to be.
+In short, not every issue deserves the same response.

 1) Safety or major property risk

-These get urgent attention and tighter deadlines.
+As a result, these issues need urgent attention and tighter deadlines.

 2) Moderate property risk

-These typically need a “cure” plan with a clear deadline.
+These typically need a cure plan with a clear deadline.

 3) Nuisance and neighbor-impact issues

-These can escalate quickly if you don’t address them, especially in tighter Amarillo neighborhoods where homes sit close together.
+However, nuisance issues can escalate quickly if you don’t address them, especially in tighter Amarillo neighborhoods where homes sit close together.

 Communicate early: a calm written notice beats a heated phone call